PitneyBowes/LocationIntelligenceSDK-IOS/README.md

 Location Intelligence iOS SDK facilitates you to build iOS applications using Location Intelligence APIs.
 ### Getting Started
 To get started with iOS SDK, you must first register at [Location Intelligence API Home Page](http://developer.pitneybowes.com/en/location-intelligence.html) and obtain your API Key and Secret to get started with the iOS SDK and call Location Intelligence APIs.
-For more information refer to [‘Getting Started with iOS SDK’](https://locate.pitneybowes.com/docs/location-intelligence/v1/en/index.html#iOS%20SDK/ios_intro.html) section in documentation.
+For more information refer to [â€˜Getting Started with iOS SDKâ€™](https://locate.pitneybowes.com/docs/location-intelligence/v1/en/index.html#iOS%20SDK/ios_intro.html) section in documentation.

 ### LocationIntelligenceSDK-iOS uses the following software
 * Afnetworking, version number 2.5.0 which is licensed under MIT license.
 The license can be downloaded from http://opensource.org/licenses/mit-license.
 The source code for this software is available from http://afnetworking.com/.